-v0 is Vercel's generative UI product and one of the largest AI coding products on the internet, used by millions of developers, designers, and founders to ship full-stack web apps through conversation with an AI agent.
-I joined the v0 team for a 16 week internship starting January 2026, where I shipped across product, ML infrastructure, billing, security, and enterprise features.
+v0 is Vercel's flagship vibecoding product and one of the largest AI coding products on the internet, used by millions of developers, designers, and founders to ship full-stack web apps through conversation with an AI agent. v0 operates very much like a startup within Vercel: short timelines, high ownership, and incredible velocity.

 v0 Auto